ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "There are issues with your lateness to school," said Hero.
 He lowered his head and slurped his French Onion soup.

-Brent wanted Hero to be different from the other Rotarians.
-He had wanted this since the orientation, when Hero's speech had sent a shiver down his spine.
-It had spoken to his expectations for life.

 Brent explained that he was staying up late writing his college application essays, that he was going to apply for a special scholarship.
 That's why he was